theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-card.md

 ## Description

-`furo-ui5-card`
-is a bindable card that represents information in the form of a tile with separate header and content areas.
+The furo-ui5-card is a bindable card that represents information in the form of a tile with separate header and content areas.

 ```html
  <furo-ui5-card